alexmtaft/t-000/README.md

 requirements:
 1. `python3`
 * there are problems with vanilla MacOs using the wrong (older python version). may need to poke around and make sure python3 is actually beging invoked.
   * as of 2021/02/18 running with `Python 3.8.2` worked

 2.`pygame` library
-  * to install pygame on MacOs use command `pip3 install pygame` `pip3 install pygame --user`
+* to install pygame on MacOs use command `pip3 install pygame --user`
-3. only been tried on MacOs
-  * as of 2021/02/18 running with `macOS catalina 10.15.7` worked

 to determine if pygame is installed:
 `$ pip3 show pygame`